madetech/handbook/hiring/remote_test/README.md

  - PHP Marking Guide (coming soon)
  - JavaScript Marking Guide (coming soon)

+## Things to tell candidate

+When sending the remote test to a candidate please make them aware of the following.

 A few things to note:

  - We ask you to complete this test within 7 days.
 If you run out of time please get back in touch with us and we can give you an extension (you won't be penalised)